-- 24 CFR 92.212(b) defines the effective date for incurring administrative and planning costs to be charged to the HOME allocation as the beginning of the participating jurisdiction's consolidated program year or the date that the consolidated plan is received by HUD (whichever is later).
+- 1. 24 CFR 92.212(b) defines the effective date for incurring administrative and planning costs to be charged to the HOME allocation as the beginning of the participating jurisdiction's consolidated program year or the date that the consolidated plan is received by HUD (whichever is later).
 Under the provisions of this Notice, a participating jurisdiction's action plan may not be submitted to (and thus received by) HUD until several months after the PJ's program year start date.
 This may negatively affect a participating jurisdiction's ability to incur planning and administrative pre-award costs.
-Therefore, HUD has issued a waiver of 24 CFR 92.212(b) to the extent necessary to implement an alternative requirement: the effective date of a grantee's FY 2016 grant agreement will be considered to be the earlier of the participating jurisdiction's program year start date or the date that the consolidated plan/action plan (with actual allocation amounts) is received by HUD. - 2.
+Therefore, HUD has issued a waiver of 24 CFR 92.212(b) to the extent necessary to implement an alternative requirement: the effective date of a grantee's FY 2017 grant agreement will be considered to be the earlier of the participating jurisdiction's program year start date or the date that the consolidated plan/action plan (with actual allocation amounts) is received by HUD. - 2.
 Attachment B contains the HUD memorandum authorizing this waiver.
-This waiver is applicable to any HOME participating jurisdiction seeking to incur pre-award administrative and planning costs, whose action plan submission is delayed past the normal submission date because of delayed enactment of FY 2016 appropriations for the Department.
+This waiver is applicable to any HOME participating jurisdiction seeking to incur pre-award administrative and planning costs, whose action plan submission is delayed past the normal submission date because of delayed enactment of FY 2017 appropriations for the Department.
 An affected participating jurisdiction applying this waiver shall document in writing the conditions giving rise to the need to use this waiver, and maintain the documentation for HUD's review.
-A participating jurisdiction's authority to make use of this waiver is only in effect until August 16, 2016, as that is the last date that a grantee may submit its FY 2016 action plan. - 3.
+A participating jurisdiction's authority to make use of this waiver is only in effect until August 16, 2017, as that is the last date that a grantee may submit its FY 2017 action plan. - 3.
 The HOME regulations already provide a participating jurisdiction with the authority to incur certain project costs.
 Eligible project costs may be incurred during the current program year in an amount not to exceed 25% of the current HOME allocation amount, to be charged after the award of the HOME allocation, provided the costs are in compliance with the requirements of the HOME Program.
 Before incurring the pre-award costs, the participating jurisdiction must comply with its citizen participation plan requirements. - 4.
 24 CFR 92.212(c) requires that the project costs that are being incurred must be included in a consolidated plan/action plan prior to the costs being incurred; compliance with steps 4 and 5 under the general pre-award cost provisions above will meet that requirement.
-These provisions must also be met if the participating jurisdiction elects to develop a miniaction plan pursuant to § 92.212(c).

-D. Additional Provisions: ESG Program
+These provisions must also be met if the participating jurisdiction elects to develop a mini-action plan pursuant to § 92.212(c). - D. Additional Provisions: ESG Program including authorization to permit recipients and other responsible entities to assume HUD environmental review responsibilities in accordance with 24 CFR Part 58.
+Initially, for FY 2012 ESG funds, ESG projects were subject to the environmental review procedures under 24 CFR Part 50, which assigns HUD all environmental review responsibilities due to the HEARTH Act's repeal of Section 443 of the McKinney-Vento Homeless Assistance Act.
+Now, recipients or other Responsible Entities assume environmental review responsibilities under 24 CFR Part 58.

-An ESG grantee is permitted to incur pre-award costs against its FY 2016 grant, provided that the grantee has met the general conditions described above, plus the following conditions:
+An ESG grantee is permitted to incur pre-award costs against its FY 2017 grant, provided that the grantee has met the general conditions described above, plus the following conditions: